8th Annual Science Without Limits

-Lewis & Clark is pleased to host two days of lectures and events, including an address by Dr. Francisco Fernandez de Miguel, Professor of Neuroscience at the Instituto de Fisiología Celular-Neurociencias of the Universidad Nacional Autónoma de Mexico, UNAM.
+Lewis & Clark is pleased to host two days of lectures and events, including an address by Dr. Jedidah C. Isler, the Chancellor’s Faculty Fellow in Physics at Syracuse University.

 Focused on making innovative scientific research accessible and relevant to a wide audience, the annual Science Without Limits Symposium seeks to increase participation in the physical and natural sciences among all groups, particularly those that have been historically underrepresented.